shiva6318/number_to_word_generator/README.md

 more than one minute time.

 Lets see how i sloved that, I started working how to display the output in 1000ms.
 I have analysed the code then i found the problem.
-That is because of multiple loop  for generate 3 to 10 letter words from dictionary list. every time we are scanning the list and extracting the valid words.
+That is because of multiple loop for generate 3 to 10 letter words from dictionary list in sequence order. every time we are scanning the list and extracting the valid words one by one.
 So i thought, i will scan the list parallel for every number i.e, 3 to 10.
 Then i used rpc async call to do that.
 Even though displaying output is taking 25 seconds.
-Again i have analysed the time taken by each number then i found that 10 letter word scaning is taking more time.
+Again i have analysed the time taken by each number then I found that 10 letter word scaning is taking more time.
 So i splitted the scanning of 10letter word into 3 async call then displaying output is within 1000ms.
 The project is completed in erlang but it should be in elixir.

 Then I started learning basics of elixir and started converting the erlang code into elixir.
-The displaying output is same using elixir code but time taken is 20seconds. i tired to reduce the time to display the output but i didnt succeded.
-I have attached erlanng code, elixir code and test file in the project.
+The displaying output is same using elixir code but time taken is 20seconds. i tired to reduce the time to display the output but i didnt succeded even though i am trying to do that by understanding the elixir implementation.
+I have attached the erlang code, elixir code and test file in the project.
 Added READme file for reference to install, execute and use the project.